onelastjedi/rapme/README.md

 # Continuous integration

 You wanna use tools for testing your code automatically (like [CircleCI](https://circleci.com), [Travis](https://travis-ci.org), etc).
-Configuration for test, build and deploy this app located in [circle.yml](circle.yml).

-# Deploying

-As a static website to AWS S3 automatically from CircleCI workflow.
+You can host SPA's as a static website.
+This app deploying to AWS S3 automatically from CircleCI workflow.

+Configuration for test, build and deploy located in [circle.yml](circle.yml).

 # License